 GPA calculation completed by the deadline date posted.
 To ensure the application is verified by CASPA on time, CASPA states that all applicants should complete the process at least four weeks in advance of the deadline date. (e-submitted, payment received, transcripts received, and three letters of recommendation received).

-- The applicant will fill out and submit a CASPA Application
+- Fill out and submit a CASPA Application

-- The applicant will complete and submit West Liberty University’s supplemental application & $25.00 application fee: WLU SUPPLEMENTAL APPLICATION 2020-21
+- Fill out and submit WLU’s supplemental application w/$25.00 application fee: WLU SUPPLEMENTAL APPLICATION 2022-23

-- The applicant will take and submit the GRE General examination to CASPA using GRE Code #4027.
+- Take and submit the GRE General Examination to CASPA using GRE Code #4027.
 Note: (The “GRE test at home” option is acceptable due to Coronavirus.)

-- A confirmation and deposit in the amount of $500.00 is required to accept your place in the class and to confirm your acceptance.
+A signed Letter of Intent to Attend and a $500.00 deposit is required to accept your place in the class.
 You will not be registered for classes until your deposit has been received.
-Additionally, we require a second deposit of $500.00, not later than 1-month before orientation.
+Additionally, we require a second deposit of $500.00.
+You will be notified via email when it is due, keeping in mind it will be no later than one month before the Program Orientation.
+That email will include a Second Letter of Intent form to sign and return, as well.
 Both deposits will be applied towards your first term’s tuition.
 Should you decide not to attend after sending in your deposits, please keep in mind that they are non-refundable.

 *Note: It is not necessary to send transcripts directly to the University in addition to what the applicant has already submitted to CASPA during the application process unless: